 Launched in 1953 with an 803cc (49 cu in) engine, the Eight was automotive transport at its most basic.
 With no boot lid and a second windscreen wiper as an optional extra, the car didn't prove popular.
 This no-frills idea had been borrowed from the Beetle and Citroen 2CV, but they had style — the Eight didn't.

 In May 1954 the Eight was made less basic, with a 948cc (58 cu in) engine, winding windows and more trim inside and out when it was rebadged the Ten.

-In May 1955, the Family Eight replaced the basic model while from October that year, the range-topping Super Eight arrived.
+In October that year, the range-topping Super Eight arrived.

-With a much-improved interior, it was more desirable and was further improved when the Gold Star arrived in 1957, featuring an opening boot and the option of overdrive.
+With a much-improved interior,the Eight became more desirable and was further improved when the Gold Star arrived in 1957, featuring an opening boot and the option of overdrive.

 The Eight finally disappeared in 1960 despite some successes in international rallies and was replaced by the Herald.

 The new-generation Eight, introduced in 1953, five years after the previous model, shared nothing with it except the name.

 It was a brand-new four-door saloon model, with an engine and transmission which (in evolved forms) would power other Standards and Triumphs until 1980.

 As direct competition for cars like the Austin A30, Morris Minor and Ford Anglia, the new Eight used a stumpy unit-construction body which had been ruthlessly stripped out to save costs.

 Original cars had no separate access to the boot area (found by folding down the rear seats) and had sliding windows front and rear.